jpdf00/financial-app/README.md

 # Financial App

-> One paragraph statement about the project.
+> Financial App is an app developed to help you control your expenses!.

 ![screenshot](./app/assets/images/app_screenshot.png)

-Financial App is an app developed to help you control your expenses!.

 On your first access you will create your account.
 From there you will visit your profile and see 3 links: